Conservative projection-based data-driven model order reduction of a fluid-kinetic spectral solver: Numerical Results

-The electron distribution function in phase space for an interpolation sample $u_{e_{2}} = 1.065$ is shown at times $t = 15$ and $t = 30$ in Figure~\ref{fig:two_stream_distribution_function_comparison} for the FOM and the ROM with $N_{r} = 120$ and $N_{r} = 150$.
-The results indicate that $N_{r} = 150$ accurately predicts the electron distribution function, while $N_{r} = 120$ is insufficient for predictions up to $t = 30$.
-At $t = 15$, the ROM with $N_{r} = 120$ remains accurate but accumulates errors as the simulation progresses into the strongly nonlinear stage.
+The electron distribution function in phase space for an interpolation sample $u_{e_{2}} = 1.065$ is shown at times $t = 15$ and $t = 30$ in Figure~\ref{fig:two_stream_distribution_function_comparison} for the FOM and the ROM with $N_{r} = 120$ and $N_{r} = 150$ along with absolute errors.
+The results indicate that $N_{r} = 150$ accurately predicts the electron distribution function, while $N_{r} = 120$ is insufficient for predictions up to $t = 30$, where the absolute error differs by a factor of $4$ between the ROM with $N_{r} = 150$ and $N_{r} = 120$.
 In contrast to the weak Landau damping results, the two-stream instability ROM cannot accurately predict beyond the training interval in time and can only provide parametric predictions.
 This limitation stems from the nonlinear dynamics, which prevents the development of a global reduced basis valid over long times.
-We compare the electric field growth rate for an interpolation sample $u_{e_{2}} = 1.065$ and an extrapolation sample $u_{e_{2}} = 1.09$ of the FOM and ROM with $N_{r}=150$ in Figure~\ref{fig:two_stream_growth_rate_comparison}.
-The results show that the macroscopic quantities remain accurate throughout the simulation duration, and the relative error stagnates, indicating that the ROM is stable.
-The memory footprint of the simulation reduces significantly since the total number of DOFs of the FOM is $2N_{v}N_{x} = 175,700$ and the ROM uses $N_{r}=150$, so that the total number of DOFs is $2(3N_{x} +N_{r}) = 1,806$, a $97\times$ reduction.
+We compare the electric field first Fourier mode magnitude for an interpolation sample $u_{e_{2}} = 1.065$ and an extrapolation sample $u_{e_{2}} = 1.09$ of the FOM and ROM with $N_{r}=150$ in Figure~\ref{fig:two_stream_growth_rate_comparison}.
+The results show that the relative error stagnates.
+The memory footprint of the simulation reduces significantly since the total number of DOFs of the FOM is $2N_{v}N_{x} = 175,700$ and the ROM uses $N_{r}=150$, so that the total number of DOFs is $2(3N_{x} +N_{r}) = 1,806$, a $97$ factor reduction.
 Lastly, Figure~\ref{fig:two_stream_conservation} confirms the conservation laws derived analytically in section~\ref{sec:conservation_properties} for both the ROM and FOM.
+The conservation errors grow at around $t=15$ when the simulation enters the strongly nonlinear stage of the dynamics, where mode coupling and fine-scale structures can amplify numerical errors.